mozilla/DeepSpeech/doc/DeepSpeech.rst

 where every time-slice is a vector of audio features, :math:`x^{(i)}_t` where :math:`t=1,\ldots,T^{(i)}`.
 We use MFCC as our features; so :math:`x^{(i)}_{t,p}` denotes the :math:`p`-th MFCC feature in the audio frame at time :math:`t`.
-The goal of our BRNN is to convert an input sequence :math:`x` into a sequence of character probabilities for the transcription :math:`y`, with :math:`\hat{y}_t =\mathbb{P}(c_t \mid x)`, where :math:`c_t \in \{a,b,c, . . . , z, space, apostrophe, blank\}`.
+The goal of our RNN is to convert an input sequence :math:`x` into a sequence of character probabilities for the transcription :math:`y`, with :math:`\hat{y}_t =\mathbb{P}(c_t \mid x)`, where :math:`c_t \in \{a,b,c, . . . , z, space, apostrophe, blank\}`.
 (The significance of :math:`blank` will be explained below.)

-Our BRNN model is composed of :math:`5` layers of hidden units.
+Our RNN model is composed of :math:`5` layers of hidden units.
 For an input :math:`x`, the hidden units at layer :math:`l` are denoted :math:`h^{(l)}` with the convention that :math:`h^{(0)}` is the input.
 The first three layers are not recurrent.
 For the first layer, at each time :math:`t`, the output depends on the MFCC frame